The Mirror & the Light: Reception

-The Mirror & the Light received mostly laudatory reviews from critics.
 The New York Times called it "the triumphant capstone to Mantel’s trilogy," the Financial Times called it "majestic and often breathtakingly poetic," and the Washington Post called it a "masterful finale."
-The Times Literary Supplement called it "some of the most complex and immersive fiction to have come along in years," while the Guardian hailed it as a "masterpiece" and called Mantel's Cromwell trilogy "the greatest English novels of this century."
+The Times Literary Supplement called it "some of the most complex and immersive fiction to have come along in years," while The Guardian hailed it as a "masterpiece" and called Mantel's Cromwell trilogy "the greatest English novels of this century."
 The Los Angeles Times called Mantel "unique among modern novelists in her ability to make the past as viscerally compelling as the present," USA Today said that "every page is rich with insight," and the Wall Street Journal called her Cromwell trilogy "a brilliant engagement with the exercise and metaphysics of power in 16th-century Europe."
 However, the New Yorker criticised its length (754 pages in the US edition), calling it "a bloated and only occasionally captivating work."

 The Mirror & the Light was shortlisted for the 2020 Women's Prize for Fiction.

+Adaptations

-Stage adaptation
+Stage

-Like the preceding volumes, The Mirror and the Light has been adapted for the stage, produced by the Royal Shakespeare Company with a script written by Mantel and Ben Miles.
-The play has opened at the Gielgud Theatre, London in September 2021.
+Like the preceding volumes, The Mirror & the Light has been adapted for the stage, produced by the Royal Shakespeare Company with a script written by Mantel and Ben Miles.
+The play opened at the Gielgud Theatre, London in September 2021.

+Television

+In November 2023, Masterpiece and the BBC announced the television adaptation of The Mirror & the Light.
+In December 2023, production confirmed that many of the principal actors from the previous TV adaptation of Wolf Hall would be reprising their roles, including Mark Rylance as Thomas Cromwell and Damian Lewis as Henry VIII.
+Filming began in late 2023 and was completed in early 2024.